░█▀▀█ ▀█▀ ░█▀▀█ ░█ ░█▀▀▀█ ░█▀▀▀ ░█ ▄▀ ░█▀▀█ ░█ ░█▄▄▀ ░█ ░█ ░█ ░█ ░█▀▄ ░█ ░█ ▄█▄ ░█ ░█ ░█▄▄▄ ░█▄▄▄█ ░█▄▄▄ ░█ ░█

 Your credentials are environment variables inside the container.
 The agent can read them, exfiltrate them, and use them for anything.
 No scoping.
 No audit trail.
 No deny rules.

 Containers never hold secrets.
-A host-side daemon proxies CLI tools over a unix socket.
+A daemon proxies CLI tools over a unix socket.

 Docker Sandboxes and NemoClaw protect HTTP API keys — they intercept outbound requests and inject credentials.
 But many tools don't authenticate over HTTP.
 Git uses SSH keys.
 Terraform reads credential files. kubectl uses kubeconfig.
 These are files on your machine, not HTTP headers.
 No network proxy can intercept that.

-Use HTTP proxies for API keys.
-Use airlock for everything else.
+Use Tightbeam for LLM API keys.
+Use Airlock for CLI credentials.
+Run both.

 Only enabled commands load.
 Others don't exist.

-Each container scoped to specific commands and credentials.
+Each agent scoped to specific commands and credentials.

 Per-tool flag and arg restrictions.
 Normalized matching.
 Glob patterns.